3ni0lA/Docker-Node.js-app/README.md

 # Node.js Application Deployment with Docker and MongoDB
-This guide provides detailed instructions on Dockerizing your Go-Flags application, integrating it with a MongoDB container using Docker Compose, and connecting the application to a MongoDB Atlas database.
+This guide provides detailed instructions on Dockerizing your Node.js application, integrating it with a MongoDB container using Docker Compose, and connecting the application to a MongoDB Atlas database.
 Follow the steps below to easily deploy and scale your application.

 ### Prerequisites.